 Gregg Davidson and Ken Wolgemuth, both Christian geologists, make a convincing argument that Earth is much older than 6,000 to 10,000 years old based on the corroboration of tree-ring, varve, and carbon-14 data.
-Below is an excerpt from an article originally posted on the BioLogos and Solid Rock Lectures websites (for direct links to the original articles use this or this).
+Below is an excerpt from an article originally posted on the BioLogos and Solid Rock Lectures websites (for direct links to the original articles click here).

 I am interested to hear how anyone from a young-earth perspective responds to Davidson and Wolgemuth’s argument.
 Please send your comments to the address given after the excerpt.

 Tree Rings and Varves

 Most people know what a tree ring is.
 Summer growth produces a wide lighter-colored ring, followed by a narrow, darker-colored ring in winter.
 The two rings together represent one year.

 Varves are sediment layers formed in lakes in certain environments.
 In northern latitudes where lakes freeze over, fine-grained material will settle out in winter, followed by coarser-grained material in spring as ice thaws and increased stream flow carries larger particles into the lake.
 Each winter-spring cycle produces a fine-coarse couplet called a varve (Fig. 4).
 [Image credit:https://geology.tufts.edu/varves/default.asp.]